Frequently asked questions

 Can a librarian help me with my documentary searches when I’m at home?

-When you are at home you can access Eurêkoi, a question and answer service that’s free of charge and can be used by all.
-Questions can be asked via the Bpi website (Eurêkoi section), the Eurêkoi public Facebook group or directly on the Eurêkoi website.
-You can also download free of charge the Eurêkoi app.
+From the comfort of your own home, you can access Eurekoi, a free online question-and-answer service open to all.
+Questions can be asked via the public Eurekoi Facebook group or directly on the Eurekoi website.
+You can also download the free Eurekoi application.

-Answers are given in less than 72 hours by Bpi librarians or partner libraries in the Eurêkoi network.
-They’ll answer all your questions, except those which require a medical or legal assessment.
+Answers are provided in less than 72 hours by librarians from the Bpi or partner libraries in the Eurekoi network.
+They will answer all your questions except those involving medical or legal diagnoses.

-How do you access the electronic resources the library is subscribed to at home?
+How can I access the digital resources subscribed to by the library from home?

 Suggestions for purchases/Donations